HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 }
 ```

-Note: you could change the percision of the grid by changing all the `Math.round(position.x)` like lines.
+Note: you could change the precision of the grid by changing all the `Math.round(position.x)` like lines.
 For example:

 ```
 const gridCellX = Math.round(position.x * 2)